 - medication – to decrease the symptoms of Raynaud's phenomenon or treat other affected organs such as the gastrointestinal tract, lungs or kidneys

 - lifestyle changes – avoid exposure to cold temperatures, dress warmly and don't smoke.
 These measures help manage Raynaud's phenomenon

 - gentle, regular exercise – to counteract the effects of joint immobilisation and improve overall health

 - stress management – to help you cope with the demands and challenges of the disease

 - aids and equipment – the effects of scleroderma may make some actions difficult, for example, using door handles or getting dressed.
 Changing your home or work environment and using aids and equipment can help.
-An occupational therapist can provide advice.
+An can provide advice.